latent-to/developer-docs/docs/subnets/create-a-subnet.md

 ### Burn cost

-The burn cost for subnet creation is dynamic; it lowers gradually and doubles every time a subnet is created.
+This refers to the required amount of TAO to be recycled when creating a new subnet.
+The burn cost for subnet creation is dynamic and reflects the current cost to register a new subnet.
+Its value lowers gradually and doubles every time a subnet is created.

 :::tip try it live